HACKERALERT/Picocrypt/README.md

 	</li>
 	<li>If decrypting, compare the derived key with the SHA3_512 hash of the correct key stored in the ciphertext.
 If encrypting, compute the SHA3_512 of the derived key and add to ciphertext.</li>
 	<li>Encryption/decryption start, reading in 1MB chunks at a time.
 For each chunk, it is first encrypted by XChaCha20, and then a CRC (using SHA3_512) is updated.</li>
-	<li>If 'Secure wipe' is enabled, 1MB of CSPRNG data is written to the original file.</li>
+	<li>If 'Secure wipe' is enabled, CSPRNG data is written over the original file in chunks of 1MB to securely wipe the file.</li>
-	<li>When encryption/decryption is finished, the MAC tag (Poly1305) will be added to the ciphertext or verified, depending on if you're encrypting or decrypting.</li>
+	<li>When encryption/decryption is finished, the MAC tag (Poly1305) will be added to the ciphertext or verified, depending on if you're encrypting or decrypting.
+If 'Secure wipe' is enabled, the original file is deleted.</li>
 	<li>Similar to above, the CRC is either checked or added to the ciphertext depending on the operation.</li>
 	<li>If decrypting, both the CRC and the MAC tag are securely verified using constant-time comparison.
 If either don't match, decryption is unsuccessful and an error message will be displayed.
 Otherwise, decryption is considered successful and the process is done.</li>
 </ol>